 Well, I’m off of my summer fiction kick and back into the swing of my usual non-fiction!
 Last fall I binged on food literature, but this year I’m into the topic of homeschool.

 Homeschool itself is another story for another time.

 On the same vein, I have cracked into an absolutely life-changing book which I HAVE NOT been able to skim.
 I checked out the Read Aloud Handbook by Jim Trelease thinking it would be a nice little reference to help me get familiar with some age-approriate read-aloud titles.
-I am halfway through the book and have not yet reached that section because the author has been handing me buckets of research about literacy and what reading aloud does for your child.
-It is a little bit mind-blowing.
-If I wasn’t a book zealot before, I am now!
+I am halfway through the book and have not yet reached that section because the author has been handing me buckets of research about literacy and what reading aloud does for your child If I wasn’t a book zealot before, I am now!
 Recommended to parents far and wide, whether home schooling or public schooling!